 PGS stands for Preimplantation Genetic Screening (or Diagnosis in the case of PGD).
 The test analyzes a cell from the embryo to see if it has a full set of healthy and well formed chromosomes.

 Many people consider PGS to be a test for missing chromosomes (and thus for Downs Syndrome or other similar disorders).
-But PGS analysis will indicate embryos with malformed (not just missing) chromosomes, which is really very common and a leading cause of miscarriage or failed pregnancies.
+But PGS analysis also will indicate embryos with malformed or transposed (not just missing) chromosomes.
+These types of transpositions are quite common and a leading cause of miscarriage or failed pregnancies.
 They arise spontaneously as embryos develop in the early stages and and chromosomes separate and split to form new cells.

 If you remember your high-school biology, chromosomes are along strands of nucleic acids and protein that carry the information for cellular growth.
 Quite often those strands get tangled or damaged.
 Very often the chromosomes get positioned in the wrong spot (switched with another pair in the sequence), and can prevent a embryo from developing into a proper fetus.
-This is true even if the embryo is outwardly healthy and well developed.
+This is true even if the embryo looks outwardly healthy and well developed.